Cursor Chat Reads the Wrong File

 @packages/web/utils.ts

-So @ uses the full path rather than just filename.
+So @ resolves the full path rather than just the filename.
 Still ambiguous?
 Go deeper:

 @packages/web/src/utils.ts (not @utils.ts)